U.S. blacklists dozens of Chinese firms including SMIC, DJI

 SMIC and the other companies did not immediately comment.

-But some lawyers and industry executives raised questions about the impact of Friday’s move against SMIC.
+But some lawmakers, industry executives and former officials raised questions about the impact of Friday’s move against SMIC.
 Generally, entity-listed companies are required to apply for licenses from the Commerce Department that face tough scrutiny when they seek permission to receive items from U.S. suppliers.

 But SMIC will only face a tough review standard when it seeks licenses for highly advanced U.S. chipmaking equipment at 10 nanometers or below.
 Licenses for all other items shipped to the company will be reviewed on a case-by-case basis, the Commerce Department said.